Australia's Superannuation is a Hybrid Retirement Fund Similar to Both Social Security and a 401K.

 To start the process you can fill out your DASP (Departing Australia Superannuation Payment) online.
 You DASP form then sits and waits to hear from DIAC that you have sent in your 1194 form cancelling your visa.
 Department of Immigration and Border Control lets the Australian Tax Office (ATO) know that you have left Australia and are not going to be paying taxes anymore.
 The ATO in turn sends the DASP form and your cancelled visa status to your super fund letting the them know it's ok to release your funds.

 If you are moving close to the day your visa expires then you can actually get away with doing nothing at all as once your visa has expired and if you have completed your DASP form online, the whole process mentioned above will be set in motion.
 Your super fund account firm will then contact you either by email or phone and send out a check to your current address which hopefully you have changed to a current address back home.

 This might not be the best option, kind of leaving things a little to open for my taste.
 A simply call to your super fund manager and they will walk you through what needs to be done.
 Don't worry, they deal with this issue a lot and will break it down to easy to follow steps.

 Can you keep your superannuation in Australia even if you don't live there?

-No you can’t.
+Only if you are a permanent residency visa holder or an Australian Citizen.
 Department of Immigration and Border Control is very good at keeping the banking institutions up-to-date on your visa status.
+So if you are a temporary visa holder and your visa has been cancelled chances are your super funds knows.